jtpoirier/proteomegenerator/README.md

 ### Dependencies

-Variables pointing to the explicit paths to the above listed dependies are located in this section and must be edited by the user to reflect the intended computing environment.
+Variables pointing to the explicit paths of the above listed dependies are located in this section and must be edited by the user to reflect the intended computing environment.

 ### Samples